Packing for your Cuban holiday

 Cubans dress sharp and contemporary – a consideration when selecting your travel wardrobe.

-Men do not wear shorts to evening events or important venues.
-They were slacks.
+Men do not wear shorts and sandals to evening events or important venues.
+They wear long pants and shoes.
 Suits and ties are not worn.

 Consider a light jacket or sweater as resorts, restaurants, tour buses and other public areas can be overly air-conditioned.